AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 1. Click **[!UICONTROL Done.]**

+Your Adaptive Form is now configured to automatically generate a Document of Record.
+The next steps is to edit the Adaptive Form and bind Adaptive Form components with corresponding template fields.
+After binding the components, content of the corresponding Adaptive Form content are displayed in the Document of Record Field.
+For example, in the following video Adaptive Form components are binded with corresponding Acroform template fields and the Document of Record received on email displays data in binded fields.

+You can use Send Email, AEM Workflow submit action in conjunction with [Document of Record step, and other submit actions](configuring-submit-actions.md) to receive a Document of Record.

 <!-- ## Configure an adaptive form to generate  Document of Record {#adaptive-form-types-and-their-documents-of-record}

 While creating an adaptive form, in the Form Model tab of Adaptive Form properties, select one the following option: